SummaryRead the full fact sheet

 - blood tests, including blood tests for coeliac disease

-- investigation of the bowel under sedation (colonoscopy) or barium enema, if necessary.
+- investigation of the stomach or bowel under sedation (Gastroscopy /colonoscopy).

 Treatment for IBS

-- a modest increase in dietary fibre, together with plenty of clear fluids
+- An increase in dietary fibre, together with clear fluids

-- antidiarrhoea medication, such as imodium or lomotil – these can be an essential part of management in those with diarrhoea-predominant IBS
+- Antidiarrhoea medication, such as loperamide – for those with diarrhoea-predominant IBS

-- antispasmodic drugs, which may ease cramping – examples include mebeverine, belladonna, hyoscine and peppermint oil capsules
+- Antispasmodic drugs, which may ease cramping – examples include mebeverine, hyoscine and peppermint oil capsules

-- tricyclic antidepressants – these can be effective in treating the pain of IBS, but are best prescribed for a trial period with monitoring of symptoms.
-Use of these does not mean that IBS is caused by depression
+- Tricyclic antidepressants – These are effective in treating pain, bloating and bowel frequency in IBS.
+Use of these medications does not mean that IBS is caused by depression or anxiety.

 Specific treatments for IBS are not approved for use